 While in Humphreys, we also played a round of disc golf.
 Then drove home.
 All in all we were gone about 8 hours.

-Monday the 4th, Michael went to pay rent while I chatted with my parents.
+Monday the 4th, M went to pay rent while I chatted with my parents.
 It had been a while since I talked to them, so I figured confirmation that I'm still, in fact, alive would be good for their mental health.
 Once I was done chatting, we hopped in our cars and went off on another adventure!
 Destination: IKEA!

-We managed to only get two more things than we planned at IKEA: a set of tupperware for hamster goodie storage, and some Pyrex-type containers that came with an airtight lid for Michael to bring food to work.
+We managed to only get two more things than we planned at IKEA: a set of tupperware for hamster goodie storage, and some Pyrex-type containers that came with an airtight lid for M to bring food to work.

 In the nearby outlet mall, we got a little bite to eat before walking around the stores.
 Nothing caught his or my eye, so we left to head home.

 Tuesday was a recovery day.
-Michael slept on his normal night shift sleep schedule and I played some video games and wrote out some blog posts.
+M slept on his normal night shift sleep schedule and I played some video games and wrote out some blog posts.
 I also used that time to finalize my research and pricing out on various makeup brands and items I've been wanting.
 One thing threw a wrench in my plans: Lorac's Labor Day sale.
 Such enticing eyeshadow palettes, and cheaper than some other brands I was looking at.
 I couldn't resist.
 All in all I submitted an order to Lorac, Morphe, and Essence cosmetics.
 One of these things is not like the other, but that's okay.
 I had it on good authority that Essence had some banging lip products I had to try out.
 Near bed time, C called me and asked if I wanted to go to Yongsan and Insadong with her.
 I said no, fu- just kidding, I said yes.